Flurin17/downloader/README.md

  - Discord Channel ID:<br/>
  Get the channel ID where you want your bot to accept commands. https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord
  ### cred.py
- - Copy all the gathered data in a cred.py file located in the same directory as the other files.
+ - Copy all the gathered data in a cred.py file located in the same directory as downloadermain.py.